Winter isn’t just cold and uncomfortable for many of us. It can also put our health at risk.

 - You can suffer from pet dander symptoms more in the winter for a couple of reasons.
 Pets are indoors more often, and you have less fresh air in the home.
 Try to vacuum more frequently, keep your pets out of your bedroom and groom them regularly to avoid excess shedding.
 You may also want to consider replacing carpeted floors with wood or tile since dander clings to carpet.

-- Check your home for mold, and get rid of if it if you find it.
+- Moreover, check your home for mold, and get rid of if it if you find it.
 Examine any houseplants you have as mold can grow in the soil.
 Keep firewood outside until you’re ready to burn it and clean mold away in areas like the bathroom, under the kitchen sink and in the basement.

 - Change your bedding at least once a week, and wash in hot water to get rid of dust mites.
 Clean additional blankets when you take them out of the cupboard or closet and air them outside if weather permits.
 Encase pillows and mattresses in impermeable covers to shut out dust mites.
 Avoid down pillows and comforters as they can attract dust mites.
 If you have down bedding, wash it frequently during the winter.